quantifiedcode/python-anti-patterns/docs/readability/using_an_unpythonic_loop.rst

 Retrieve index and element when defining loop .............................................

-The updated module below demonstrates the Pythonic style for iterating through a list.
+The updated code below demonstrates the Pythonic style for iterating through a list.
 When you define two variables in a ``for`` loop in conjunction with a call to ``enumerate()`` on a list, Python automatically assigns the first variable as an index variable, and the second variable as the corresponding list element value for that index location in the list.

 .. code:: python